paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-016-vocational-rehabilitation-and-other-rehabilitation-services.md

 “[Section 11101(6) of title 40](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title40-section11101/6&num=0&edition=prelim)” substituted in subsec. (a)(2)(A)(i) for “section 5002(3) of the Clinger-Cohen Act of 1996 ([40 U.S.C.
 1401(3)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title40-section1401/3&num=0&edition=prelim))” and “[section 11103(a) of title 40](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title40-section11103/a&num=0&edition=prelim)” substituted in subsec. (a)(5) for “section 5142 of the Clinger-Cohen Act of 1996 ([40 U.S.C.
 1452](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title40-section1452&num=0&edition=prelim))” on authority of Pub.
 L. 107–217, § 5(c), Aug.
 21, 2002, 116 Stat.
 1303, the first section of which enacted Title 40, Public Buildings, Property, and Works.

 #### Amendments
 2000—Subsec. (f)(1)(A).
 Pub.
-L. 106–246, § 2405(1), substituted “Effective 6 months after the date of publication by the Access Board of final standards described in subsection (a)(2) of this section,” for “Effective 2 years after August 7, 1998,”.
+L. 106–246, § 2405(1), substituted “Effective 6 months after the date of publication by the Access Board of final standards described in subsection (a)(2),” for “Effective 2 years after August 7, 1998,”.

 Subsec. (f)(1)(B).
 Pub.
-L. 106–246, § 2405(2), substituted “6 months after the date of publication by the Access Board of final standards described in subsection (a)(2) of this section.” for “2 years after August 7, 1998.”
+L. 106–246, § 2405(2), substituted “6 months after the date of publication by the Access Board of final standards described in subsection (a)(2).” for “2 years after August 7, 1998.”

 1998—Pub.
 L. 105–220 amended section catchline and text generally.
 Prior to amendment, text consisted of subsecs. (a) and (b) relating to electronic and information technology accessibility guidelines.